 Housing stabilization transition and housing stabilization services are provided by Permanent Supportive Housing agencies that are listed as a provider of choice on the FOC form.
-These services are only available upon referral from the support coordinator for recipients who are
+These services are only available upon referral from the support coordinator for recipients who are residing in a state of Louisiana permanent supportive housing unit, or who are linked for the state of Louisiana permanent supportive housing selection process.

 These services are not duplicative of other waiver services, including support coordination.
-Recipients may not exceed a combination of 165 units of housing stabilization transition and housing stabilization services per POC year without written approval from OCDD State office.
+Beneficiaries may not exceed a combination of 165 units of housing stabilization transition and housing stabilization services per POC year without written approval from OCDD State office.

-NOTE: Payment will not be authorized for these services until the LGE gives final POC approval.
+NOTE: Payment will not be authorized for these services until the Human Services Authority or District gives final POC approval.